shljessie/INFO-2950/brainstorming.md

 - Columns: ["tripduration","starttime","stoptime","start station id","start station name","start station latitude","start station longitude","end station id","end station name","end station latitude","end station longitude","bikeid","usertype","birth year","gender"]

+### Idea 4: What is the uniqueness of each character in keeping up with the Khardhasians
+We have found the transcripts for all of the keeping up with the Khardashians episodes
+- period: all of the keeping up with the khardashians data

+This data is in the format of a HTML file, so we can use the beautiful soup libary to convert it to a useable file format.
+We can then ask questions such as: what is the unqiueness of each character compared to each other, where each character is represented by all of the words they said.
+From this we can find out who the most unqiue character is.

 ### Questions for Reviewers